What is a nipple shield?

 Here are a couple of things to keep an eye on until baby is weaned from the shield.
 By following through with the precautions that outlined below, you should be able to avoid or head off any problems:

-- When using a shield you’ll need to carefully assess your baby for adequate intake (see links below).
+- When using a shield you’ll need to carefully assess your baby for adequate intake (more here).
 Count his wet diapers every day and make sure that he’s having at least 6 really wet ones each 24 hour period.
-You also will want to make sure that he stools at least twice daily if he is less than 5-6 weeks of age.
-After 5-6 weeks, his stools may only come every few days, but should still be loose and profuse if many days have passed.
+You also will want to make sure that he stools at least three times daily if he is less than 5-6 weeks of age.
+After 5-6 weeks, his stools may come less often, but should still be loose and profuse even if more time has passed.
 Baby will also need to be weighed frequently – at least every 2 weeks (make sure you use the same scale) – until it is clear that he is gaining well.

 - You will also want to listen for frequent swallowing during the feeding and feel for overall good breast softening after the feeding.
 If your breasts are not well-softened after each feeding, you may need to pump until they are softened to ensure that your supply remains adequate.
 This will lessen your risk for plugged ducts and help to maintain your supply.